lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding Entities and Properties to Image Selections

-After you have drawn a shape, you can also add or create entities and properties by following the steps below:
+You can add or create entities and properties by following the steps below:

 1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
-Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
+Once you have drawn a shape, you will see the **Add Tag** and **Add Note** buttons in the panel on the right.
 Select **Add Tag** and a popup window appears.

 2. If you have already created a data model, the existing entities will appear along with any other entities you created before as shown in **Figure 2**.
 You can reuse these entities and their properties to annotate the image selection.
 You can also search through your entities to locate the one needed if you have created many.